3D

 Polygon Culling

 In the example above, the back of the rotating shape shows through to the front in some places.
-One way to fix this is with polygon culling, which is where only front-facing polygons are rasterized.
+One way to fix this is with polygon culling, which is where only front- or back-facing triangles are rendered.
 By default, a polygon is considered front-facing if its vertices are defined in a counter-clockwise orientation relative to the camera.
+Polygon culling can be enabled with enable

 gl.enable(gl.CULL_FACE);